SkafteNicki/dtu_mlops/s1_development_environment/package_manager.md

     file?

-7. If you look through the requirements that both `pip` and `conda` produce then you will see that it is often filled with a lot more packages than what you are actually using in your project.
-What you are really interested in are the packages that you import in your code: `from package import module`.
+7. If you look through the requirements that both `pip` and `conda` produce then you will see that it is often filled with a lot more packages than what you are using in your project.
+What you are interested in are the packages that you import in your code: `from package import module`.
 One way to get around this is to use the package `pipreqs`, which will automatically scan your project and create a requirements file specific to that.
     Let's try it out:

     1. Install `pipreqs`: